Systemarchitect6v/Resonance-Matrix/REAADME.md

 A static device does not possess mechanical propulsion, but it does possess an active, directed state.
 Its orientation, localized geographic coordinates, and internal operational frequency constitute its active Intentional Vector ($\mathbf{U}_i$).
 It is consciously anchored to a specific orientation to interface with the medium.

 ### B. The Medium's Continuous Motion ($\mathbf{V}_i$)
-The concrete pad may be stationary relative to the dirt, but the entire system is immersed in a continuous, fluid spatial substrate that is constantly rotating, shifting in density, and experiencing vibrational resonance.
+The concrete pad may be stationary relative to the dirt, but the entire system is immersed in a continuous, spatial substrate that is constantly rotating, shifting in density, and experiencing vibrational resonance.

 $$\sum_{i=1}^{6} (\mathbf{V}_i - \mathbf{U}_i)(\theta_i) = 0$$